Skip to main content

 Environment Variables

 Environment variables are meant to be used for CI/CD pipelines and other automated processes.
+They take precedence over SSO authentication.

 Service Account